kenji-yt/snake-EAGLE-RC/README.md

 ## Output

 Results will be written to a directory called "results" inside the snake-EAGLE-RC directory.
-Inside you will find the following files and directories:
+In this directory you will find the following files and directories:
-    - MultiQC: Contains the file "multiqc_report.html" which compiles qualimap and fastp reports.
     - eagle_rc: Contains the eagle installation and one directory per sample with the eagle-rc results and a script used to produce these results.
-    - fastp (optional): Contains one directory per sample with filtered and trimmed read files and quality check reports.
+    - fastp (if FILTER='True'): Contains one directory per sample with filtered and trimmed read files and quality check reports.
     - qualimap (or qualimap_RNA): Contains one directory per sample containing the output of qualimap for every ".ref." bam files in the 'eagle_rc' directory.
     - star/bismark/bwa: Contains bam files of the reads aligned to each subgenome.
     - logs: Contains logs for each analysis.
+    - MultiQC: Contains the file "multiqc_report.html" which compiles qualimap and fastp reports.
     - snakemake_EAGLE_RC_reproducibility_report.txt: A text file with details about the input and output files and the tools and parameters used.

 ## Additional considerations